Join forces to win land battles, U.N. expert tells global indigenous leaders

-UNITED NATIONS, April 24 (Thomson Reuters Foundation) - I ndigenous people fighting to protect their rights must band together and build a global campaign to fend off unwelcome development and encroachment that forces them off their land, a U.N. expert has said.
+UNITED NATIONS (Thomson Reuters Foundation) - Indigenous people fighting to protect their rights must band together and build a global campaign to fend off unwelcome development and encroachment that forces them off their land, a U.N. expert has said.

 A concerted effort could boost security and worldwide support for local communities locked in deadly struggles against governments and companies over land, said Vicky Tauli-Corpuz, U.N.
 Special Rapporteur on the Rights of Indigenous People.